ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

         }
     }

-What this does, is override the stored property [`_managerInstance`]() with [a computed property](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID259), so we intercept access to the stored property.
+What this does, is override the stored property [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/internal/ITCB_SDK_internal.swift#L46) with [a computed property](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID259), so we intercept access to the stored property.

-That property is "typeless," so it will need to be cast, in order to be useful in the future.
+The [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/internal/ITCB_SDK_internal.swift#L46) property is "typeless," so it will need to be cast, in order to be useful in the future.

 It is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
 It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing the Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
 I like my SDKs to hide as much stuff as possible.